Crossing Thresholds in Peterborough

 To view the first program, click here.

 To see programs 2 and 3, please subscribe to Immanence.
-For a nominal fee you can have access to interviews, poetry, art, and jargon-free articles that demonstrate the power of myth in life.
+The Journal is now free of charge and gives you access to interviews, poetry, art, and jargon-free articles that demonstrate the power of myth in life.

 WonderLit Coaching Opportunities